Flood Safety Tips: What to do Before, During, and After

 Once the flood waters recede, check your supplies.
 If fresh food comes into contact with flood water, throw it out.
 Boil your drinking water before using it and ensure wells are pumped out and the water is tested.
 Report any broken utility lines to the appropriate authorities and don’t forget to check your building’s electrical equipment.
 If it was wet, it’s important to dry it before returning it to service.
 In the case your building was flooded, examine buildings with flashlights – Not lanterns.
 Flammable materials could be inside the building or the flood water and it’s important not to expose them to an open flame.

-The Difference Between Watch and
+The Difference Between a Flood Watch and Warning

 - Be alert and prepared for a flash flood emergency